Reading Guide for Professionals

 Just who do I think I am?

-Please accept my apologies for all the criticism.
-I often criticize practices that cannot be supported by science.
+Many professional readers have been offended by my style over the years.
+Please accept my apologies for all the criticism I dish out.
+I routinely question common practices that cannot be supported by science.
 What gives?
 And who do I think I am?
 “It seems a poor way to run a business,” commented one irritated massage therapist.
 “Do you really think it’s smart to criticize your potential customers?”
-I think it’s smart to be true to my nature, attracting and earning the trust of the readers I respect — the critical thinkers.
-We can get nowhere in health care without healthy, vigorous debate.
-I don’t think that’s “negative.”

 Not everyone in medicine can be constantly making calculations about the value of the information.
 You’d go crazy.
 But if you are in a subspeciality field … you not only need to know what people know but how they know it.
 You have to regularly question everything and everyone.